-But the yummiest part could just be the Charred Lemon Chimichurri that I’m serving up alongside that glorious pork tenderloin…
+But the yummiest part of this dish could just be the charred lemon chimichurri that I’m serving up alongside…

-Why do charred lemons just sound so fantastic?
+Why are charred lemons so fantastic?
 It could be because that smoky, tangy combination is just perfection… They say that when you’re grilling you should have a bit of fat, a bit of acid, and a good hit of smokiness.
 This dish definitely has all that!

 This Charred Lemon Chimichurri is very similar to my favorite Cuban Mojo Sauce, with a few differences:

 - This chimichurri is without all the heat of my mojo sauce.
 There are no spicy notes going on here.